Skip to main content

 • Family and Medical Leave Act (FMLA): 29 U.S.C. §§ 2601, et seq.
 This federal law requires employers to allow employees time off and not discriminate against them, for taking care of personal or family medical needs.

-State laws against discrimination vary widely from jurisdiction to jurisdiction and may be called something different in each jurisdiction.
+State laws against discrimination vary from jurisdiction to jurisdiction and may be called something different in each place.
 If you have access to the statutes or legal codes for your state, review the table of contents or indexes and look for headings or descriptors that concern fair employment laws, discrimination, equal opportunity, and other similar topics.

-Get Legal Help to Deal with Discrimination at Work
+Get Legal Help To Deal With Discrimination at Work

 If you've been dealing with discrimination or harassment at work, it's in your best interest to get in touch with a local employment lawyer who can explain your legal options.
+They can help you fill out a discrimination complaint and put the anti-discrimination laws to work for you.
+They'll know your legal rights and offer legal advice to help you get the best resolution possible.

 Was this helpful?

-Find a Lawyer
+Find a local attorney